Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: RQ1: Symptoms

-Table~\ref{tab:symptom} presents the frequency and percentage of bug symptoms across studied frameworks. \textbf{Crash/Error} (54\%) is the most prevalent symptom, reflecting persistent challenges in execution stability, consistent with prior studies on framework bugs~\cite{dlframework2023,xue2025llmbugstudy}.
-Automated techniques like fuzzing remain effective for detecting these runtime failures. \textbf{Build Failure} (11\%) ranks second, with most cases (30/47) arising from module import errors caused by missing dependencies, version conflicts, or incomplete framework module exports.
+Table~\ref{tab:symptom} presents the frequency and percentage of bug symptoms across studied frameworks. \textbf{Crash/Error} (54\%) is the most common symptom, reflecting persistent challenges in execution stability, consistent with prior studies on framework bugs~\cite{dlframework2023,xue2025llmbugstudy}.
+Automated techniques like fuzzing remain effective for detecting these runtime failures. \textbf{Initialization Failure} (11\%) ranks second, with most cases (30/47) arising from module import errors caused by missing dependencies, version conflicts, or incomplete framework module exports.
 Due to Python's interpreted nature and dynamic imports, these issues appear only at runtime, revealing gaps between configuration correctness and execution-time validation. \textbf{Unexpected Output} (10\%) is the third most common symptom, particularly in LC/LG (5\%).
 Most cases (18/41) originate from core components, including model, agent, or workflow outputs.
-These issues reflect the stochastic nature of LLMs and logic flaws in agent or workflow orchestration, which lead to suboptimal decisions or incorrect final results, highlighting challenges in maintaining semantic and structural correctness in framework-generated data.
+Such deviations may stem from the non-deterministic behavior of underlying models or orchestration defects within agents and workflows, making output validation particularly challenging as correctness often cannot be determined by simple assertions.